 The name, New Zealand Institute of Skills and Technology is a temporary working title.
 In the future, Wintec will be aligned with the new institute and there may be a name change or a rebrand over time.

 What does this mean for our students?

 It’s business as usual at Wintec.
 Nothing changes, qualifications, teaching support and learning will all be the same and you can continue to study uninterrupted.
-If you are currently studying with Wintec or intending to study with us, you can still graduate with that qualification from Wintec.
+If you are currently studying with Wintec or intending to study with us, you will still graduate with that qualification from Wintec.
 In the future, there will be a whole lot of improvements for students’ learning experience to encourage consistency and quality across the New Zealand polytechnic sector.

 If I enrol now, will my course continue to be delivered over the next 1, 2 or 3 years?